 The application is configured by default with file permissions which protect the application's binaries and data files from modification by normal unprivileged users.
-The iOS protection classes use the NSFileProtectionComplete and NSFileProtectionCompleteUntilFirstUserAuthentication to protect the application's binaries and data files.
+The binaries are stored in a protected location under %ProgramFiles%\WindowsApps.
 See the following link for additional details.